-The Southeast Asian Conference on Arts & Humanities (SEACAH2026)
+The 2nd Southeast Asian Conference on Arts & Humanities (SEACAH2027)

 Welcome to The Southeast Asian Conference on Arts and Humanities!

-Held in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, Japan and our global partners, the inaugural Southeast Asian Conference on Arts and Humanities (SEACAH2026) conference will be held alongside The Southeast Asian Conference on Education (SEACE2026), now in its sixth year.
+Held in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at The University of Osaka, Japan and our global partners, , the 2nd Southeast Asian Conference on Arts and Humanities (SEACAH2027) conference will be held alongside The Southeast Asian Conference on Education (SEACE2027), now in its seventh year.

-This year, IAFOR returns to Singapore, situated centrally in the Southeast Asian region, which also comprises Indonesia, Vietnam, Laos, Brunei, Thailand, Myanmar, the Philippines, Cambodia, and Malaysia.
+This year, IAFOR returns to Thailand, situated centrally in the Southeast Asian region, which also comprises Indonesia, Vietnam, Laos, Brunei, Singapore, Myanmar, the Philippines, Cambodia, and Malaysia.
 Southeast Asia is a vibrant, thriving, and developing area, and boasts a great diversity of peoples, cultures, and ethnicities.
-As a recognised regional hub, Singapore is a great location to help further the IAFOR mission of encouraging interdisciplinary discussion, facilitating intercultural awareness, and promoting international exchange.
+As a recognised regional hub, Bangkok is a great location to help further the IAFOR mission of encouraging interdisciplinary discussion, facilitating intercultural awareness, and promoting international exchange.

 This event will encourage academics and scholars to meet and exchange ideas and views in a forum stimulating respectful dialogue, and like our long-running events elsewhere in the world, will afford an exceptional opportunity for renewing old acquaintances, making new contacts, networking, and facilitating partnerships across national, cultural, and disciplinary borders.
 IAFOR was made possible, and is a response to, the forces of globalisation, and the understanding that many of the most pressing challenges, whether felt or experienced locally, would require global cooperation and action to address.

-Registration for either SEACAH2026 or SEACE2026 will allow delegates to attend the joint plenary sessions, and in keeping with our interdisciplinary mission, any parallel sessions in either conference, as desired.
+Registration for either SEACAH2027 or SEACE2027 will allow delegates to attend the joint plenary sessions, and in keeping with our interdisciplinary mission, any parallel sessions in either conference, as desired.

-I look forward to seeing you in Singapore!
+I look forward to seeing you in Bangkok!

 For and on behalf of the IAFOR International Academic Board and the Conference Programme Committees,